EMZdot/Emma-Hero-s-Scarf/README.md

 # **Transcoding**

 The artwork I chose is given to the public in its purely visual matter because it needs a 'neutral' and raw response, without any explanation.
 It is source of controversial interpretations from its audience. <br>
 In my project I want to build a bridge between the artwork and its context, to conceive in it my own take on a subject so vague but at the same time so absolute.
-Therefore transcoding plays a role withing the sub-areas of the Heroes' Scarf.
+Therefore transcoding plays a role withing the sub-areas of the Heroes Scarf.
 Through the different transcodings I bring to the surface some implicit but very hidden characteristics behind the artifact, recreating somehow an imaginary bridge between the Scarf and Mieke's intentions, but also allowing myself to add my own interpretation and re-contextualisation to the piece.

 ## **Transcoding No. 1**